8th Global Conference

 Wednesday 18th March – Friday 20th March 2015

-This inter-disciplinary and multi-disciplinary conference seeks to examine and explore issues surrounding visual literacy in regard to theory and praxis.
-Perspectives are sought from those engaged in fields such as education, visual arts, fine arts, literature, philosophy, psychology, critical theory and theology.
+In a relatively short space of time, the concept of visual literacy has grown from seedbeds of ideas in a small subset of disciplines into a movement of thinking and practice that touches nearly all fields of research.
+The exponential growth in the digital world in only one example of how visual literacy has become an integrated component of modernity.
+This interactive inter-disciplinary conference seeks to examine, explore and make multi-disciplinary connections to all issues surrounding visual literacy in regard to current theory and praxis.
+Perspectives are sought from those engaged in fields such as popular culture, architecture, cinema, youth culture, education, semiotics, art history, visual arts, fine arts, literature, philosophy, psychology, critical theory and theology.
 These disciplines are indicative only as papers are welcomed from any area, profession and vocation in which visual literacy plays a part.

-Papers, reports, work-in-progress and workshops are invited on issues related to any of the following themes;
+Papers, reports, work-in-progress and workshops are invited on issues related to, but not limited by, any of the following themes;

 1. Visual Literacy as Theory